Eloping in Hawaii

 Prepare Your Guests

-If you have guests coming, you'l want to provide them with enough information.
+If you have guests coming, you’ll want to provide them with enough information.
 The most important thing is that they arrive early.
-You don't want to be waiting on your guests because that cuts in to your photography time.
+You don’t want to wait on your guests because that cuts into your photography time.

-We have a couple blog posts that could help:
+We have a couple of blog posts that could help:

-Spending some time to inform your guests on the details of the day will help everything more smoothly.
+Spending time to inform your guests about the details of the day will help make everything more smoothly.
 Here are some other considerations:

 • Especially if you have 25+ guests, inform them to be on time and be prepared for photos right after the ceremony.